 She shuddered delicately.
 "I agree.
-In any case, it turns out that her brother, Baxter, had been living here, in the house, for some years, but very quietly.
+In any case, it turns out that her younger brother, Baxter, had been living here, in the house, for some years, but very quietly.
 He did move away after college – he tried a few careers, none of which were very successful, and his health was apparently in decline, so he moved back to 'take care of the house,' whatever that might consist of.
 And, by all accounts, to horde his money, which is reported to be substantial."

 "No one else from the family was living here in town?
 Where was his sister?"

 "California.
 She moved out there after college, apparently with Mr. Potter, and stayed there after his death.
-In her youth, she was reportedly pretty adamant that Claremont was not up to her standards.
+In her youth, she was reportedly fairly adamant that Claremont was not up to her standards.
 Very tedious, apparently, especially in the winters.
 It didn't surprise anybody that she stayed away for so long."